Random top emcees of all-time lists pop up all the time on Twitter.

 In the closet of my castle of Grayskull

 I’m possum at grade school, that’s why I have to debate you

 My raps are like Capel, slashin’ your face, you

 I’m battlin’ Jesus (hay-soos) if he passes through my label

 I’m snatchin’ his halo

-While Pun sought out competition, Zach has developed his mic credentials by being invited to the party and then pouncing on the competition.
-Nowhere is this more prevalent than his collaboration with Run the Jewels on the track “Close Your Eyes and Count to Fuck.”
+While Pun sought out competition, Zack has developed his mic credentials by being invited to the party and then pouncing on the competition.
+Nowhere is this more prevalent than his collaboration with Run the Jewels on the track “Close Your Eyes and Count to F**k.”

-The track is anchored by a trance-inducing sample of Zach demanding “Run them jewels fast,” repeated until it falls into the pocket of the track’s percussion.
-After RTJ’s esteemed MC’s El-P and Killer Mike trade back and forth earth-scorching verses, Zach grabs the rock and Michael Jordan’s the recording.
+The track is anchored by a trance-inducing sample of Zack demanding “Run them jewels fast,” repeated until it falls into the pocket of the track’s percussion.
+After RTJ’s esteemed emcee’s El-P and Killer Mike trade back and forth earth-scorching verses, Zack grabs the rock and Michael Jordan’s the recording.

 It’s De La on the cut, liftin’ 6 on your stitchy crew